anishbasnetAB/anishbasnet027/README.md

 - 👋 Hi, I’m Anish
-- 👀 I’m interested in Web development ( .NET ) and Mobile Application Development ( Flutter )
+- 👀 I’m interested in Web development ( .NET ) and Mobile Application Development ( Kotlin, Flutter )
 - 🌱 I’m currently learning and looking for intership or starting job to sharpen my skils